Classical and Quantum Mechanics via Lie algebras: Chains of subalgebras

 More generally, the Clebsch--Gordan decompositions say how the tensor product of two irreducible representations $V_1$ and $V_2$ of a compact Lie group (or its Lie algebra) decompose into irreducible representations $W_i$ as $V_1\otimes V_2=\oplus_j W_j$.
 The Clebsch--Gordan coefficients are the numerical coefficients in the projection from one of the summands $W_j$ to $V_1\otimes V_2$.

 Now suppose that $\Lz_0=\Lz'\oplus \Lz'$ decomposes into two copies of the same Lie algebra $\Lz'$.
 An important choice of $\Lz_1$ is the diagonal Lie subalgebra given by elements of the form $(a,a)$ with $a\in \Lz'$.
 Then as a Lie algebra $\Lz_1\cong \Lz'$.
 The irreducible representations of $\Lz_0$ are given by tensor products of representations of $\Lz_1$.
-Therefore, decomposing the irreducible representations of $\Lz_0$ with respect to $\tilde\Lz_1$ amounts to giving the Clebsch--Gordan decompositions.
+Therefore, decomposing the irreducible representations of $\Lz_0$ with respect to $\Lz_1$ amounts to giving the Clebsch--Gordan decompositions.

 Much more could be said on the topic of symmetries and broken symmetries in physics.
 A nice overview is given in a paper by \sca{Bijker} \cite{Bij}.
 It shows how the symmetry concept organizes not only the world of atoms and molecules that we considered here, but also that of elementary particles.
 The isospin symmetry between protons and neutrons has a symmetry group $SU(2)$, which extends to the flavor symmetry group $SU(3)$ for the three light quarks.
+Applications to molecular spectra and the \bfi{interacting boson model} for modelling atomic nuclei are discussed extensively in the book by \sca{Frank \& van Isacker} \cite{FraI}.

 Quantum field theory, culminating in the standard model, is also based on symmetries, namely the space-time symmetries of the Poincar\'e group, and a gauge group $U(2)\otimes SU(3)$ which combines the broken symmetry group $U(2)=U(1)\otimes SU(2)$ of the weak interaction (of which only a diagonal subgroup $U(1)$ encoding the electromagnetic charge is unbroken) with the unbroken color symmetry group $U(3)$ of the strong interaction.